tboie/universal_mechanics/README.md

 ### Dark Matter

-Light from matter having properties not detectable with current technology?
+Light and moving particles from matter having properties not detectable with current technology?

-Light from matter that is intercepted while travelling towards the observer?
+Light and moving particles from matter that is intercepted while travelling towards the observer?

-Matter that doesn't reflect/emit light towards the observer?
+Matter that doesn't reflect/emit light and moving particles towards the observer?

 ### Black Holes